 Year five will be primarily DVM clinical rotation requirements.
 During this year students will complete a 6-week, 6-credit business internship at either an Agribusiness or Pharmaceutical firm.

-All Dual Degree students will work with an MBA Advisor on developing a plan to meet their MBA requirements.
+All Dual Degree students will work with an MBA Advisor to develop a plan that meets their MBA requirements.

-At minimum, students must complete 42 credit hours for the MBA program.
-Of those hours, 30 must be unique to the MBA Program and can not be used toward any other degree and 12 hours can be shared with the DVM requirements.
+At a minimum, students must complete 42 credit hours for the MBA program.
+Of those hours, 30 must be unique to the MBA Program and can not be used toward any other degree, while you can share the remaining 12 hours with the DVM requirements.

 - Core Classes: 20 Hours